john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 <img src="https://wac-cdn.atlassian.com/dam/jcr:d90f2536-7951-4e5e-ab79-f45a502fb4c8/03-04%20Fast%20forward%20merge.svg?cdnVersion=971" alt="fast forward merge" >

-However, if you are using GitHub, you may want to use a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PR) here instead of `git merge`.
+However, if you are using GitHub, you will want to use a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PR) here instead of `git merge`.
 Under the hood, the PR uses the `git merge`, actually.
-So this is good to know.
-And don't worry, we'll cover the GitHub PR process a bit later.
+So this is good to understand.
+And don't worry, we'll cover the GitHub PR process later.

 ## the merge commit